mpmath/mpmath/README.rst

 0. History and credits
 ----------------------

-The following people have contributed patches and new features to mpmath:
+The following people (among others) have contributed patches and new features to mpmath:

 * Pearu Peterson <pearu.peterson@gmail.com>